CAGS monthly meetings

 John Carter, a confirmed atheist, will give a talk entitled Atheism, Religion and LGBTI, Using personal experiences and information from the contemporary world, he will put forward the case for rejecting religious explanations of the human condition, and will suggest that members of the LGBTI community would do well to be suspicious of all religious belief systems.

 Filmmaker, painter, gay rights activist, author, gardener – Derek Jarman packed many roles into a short life.
-Jarman In Pieces is a performance collage comprising original songs, film, interviews from people who knew Jarman and his work, ambient sounds and spoken word that aims to celebrate the contrasts in Jarman's life rather than reconcile them.
+Jarman In Pieces is a performance collage comprising original songs, film, interviews from people who knew Jarman and his work.
+Created and performed by Project Adorno.

 A meeting for all CAGS members and their friends.Group discussion on being gay at work and in different cultures.
 Come and join in the lively debate.
 Last discussion attracted twenty people.